deepakhj/cadent/README.md

     echoserver --servers=tcp://127.0.0.1:6002,tcp://127.0.0.1:6003,tcp://127.0.0.1:6004

-You may want to get a statsd deamon (in golang as well) .. (github.com/bitly/statsdaemon)

-    statsdaemon -debug -percent-threshold=90 -percent-threshold=99  -persist-count-keys=0 -address=":8136" -admin-address=":8137"  -receive-counter="go-statsd.counts" -graphite="127.0.0.1:2003"

-There is also a "line msg" generator "statblast"
+There is also a "line msg" generator "statblast."
+It will make a bunch of random stats based on the `-words` given

     Usage of statblast:
       -buffer int
         	send buffer (default 512)
       -forks int
         	number of concurrent senders (default 2)
       -rate string
         	fire rate for stat lines (default "0.1s") -servers string
-            list of servers to open (tcp://127.0.0.1:6002,tcp://127.0.0.1:6003) (default "tcp://127.0.0.1:8125") -type string
+        	list of servers to open (tcp://127.0.0.1:6002,tcp://127.0.0.1:6003), you can choose tcp://, udp://, http://, unix:// (default "tcp://127.0.0.1:8125")
+      -type string
         	statsd or graphite (default "statsd")
+      -words string
+        	compose the stat keys from these words (default "test,house,here,there,badline,cow,now") -words_per_stat int
+        	make stat keys this long (moo.goo.loo) (default 3)

 ## Performance